 Although there are many variations of each, the tabby pattern falls into four basic classes.
 A fifth includes tabby as part of another basic color pattern, e.g. the "patched" tabby, which may be a calico or tortoiseshell cat with tabby patches (the latter is called a "torbie."
 Some pointed breeds also allow "tabby points" within their color standards.
 Is it any wonder the tabby cat is so ubiquitous?
-In fact, the gene for the abby pattern can be found in all domestic cats.
-Look at a "coal black" cat in the sun some day, and see if you can find the hidden tabby markings.
+In fact, the gene for the tabby pattern can be found in all domestic cats.
+Look at a "coal-black" cat in the sun someday, and see if you can find the hidden tabby markings.

 Click Play to Learn More About the Majestic Tabby Cat

 Tabby cats are almost as old as Mother Earth herself, the reason why we celebrate tabby cats in our March picture galleries when the earth is in full bloom of Spring.
-In fact, if you travel the world, you'll find tabby cats everywhere you look, from the tiny strays, which evolved to the Singapurra breed, to the stray cats on Cypress, the canals of Venice, and the streets of Rome, to pedigreed cats which found their origins in many countries:
+If you travel the world, you'll find tabby cats everywhere you look, from the tiny strays, which evolved to the Singapura breed, to the stray cats on Cypress, the canals of Venice, and the streets of Rome, to pedigreed cats which found their origins in many countries: